 Moving up the chain further, the last third of the deadlift is rarely a struggle for hockey players.
 This range is heavily dependant on glute and lower back activation (with elite hockey players, the “hockey ass” means that glute strength is rarely an issue).

 If this is an issue – it’s almost entirely due to posterior chain strength through the glutes and lower back.
 Attacking this through heavy hip thrusts and specifically really forcing glute contraction (expert talk for squeeze your ass).

 5) Losing Grip

 Lastly, is grip strength.
 As athletes rapidly develop strength this is often an area of weakness.
-Your body is only as strong as it’s weakest link.
-If you have the strength to deadlift 400 pounds or to crush out 20 chin ups, but can’t hold on – you can’t do it.
-A lot of athlete’s will try to cheat this with straps (there are situations this can be appropriate, but they shouldn’t be a go-to) this isn’t addressing the weakness.
+Your body is only as strong as the weakest link.
+If you have the strength to deadlift 400 pounds or to crush out 20 chin-ups, but can’t hold on – you can’t do it.
+A lot of athletes will try to cheat this with straps (there are situations this can be appropriate, but they shouldn’t be a go-to) this isn’t addressing the weakness.

 Make sure your set position is tight.
 Get a coach to watch or film yourself to try and ensure you’re prepping the movement correctly.

-If you’re struggle to move the bar – break apart the deadlift and train the bottom third.
+If you’re struggling to move the bar – break apart the deadlift and train the bottom third.

 Use more posterior-chain work (hip thrusts are our go-to) to enhance pulling through the mid-range.

 ABOUT THE AUTHOR

 Kyle Kokotailo, B.Kin - Performance Coach & Founder of Relentless Hockey